rockettheme/docs/Docs/wordpress/themes/tessellate/pricing.md

 ---
 title: Tessellate: Recreating the Demo - Pricing Tables Page
 description: Your Guide to Recreating Elements of the Tessellate Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/tessellate:Tessellate
+breadcrumb: /wordpress:WordPress/!themes:Themes/tessellate:Tessellate

 ---

 Introduction
 -----

-The **Pricing Tables** example page demonstrates how you can create a beautiful page with the Tessellate template.
+The **Pricing Tables** example page demonstrates how you can create a beautiful page with the Tessellate theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----